KNguyen260404/CPU_32bit_verilog/README.md

 ## If you are an expert in RTL, please give me your opinion about RTL in my project via email: vohoangnguyen26042000@gmail.com
 ## Day1 restart : fail
 ## Day2 restart : maybe need to understands specifications
+## Day3 fix RTL : Iam done in RTL , but i will verify function tomorrow
 ## 📊 **PROJECT STATUS**
 - **Architecture**: 5-stage Harvard RISC-V RV32I Pipeline
 - **Verification**: 220/255 tests PASSED (86% success rate)